Fraud Blocker

 5. Flexibility

 The flexibility of a trade school education is another significant advantage.
 Apprentices will generally need to work full-time, but trade school students can often fit a part-time job around their studies, especially if you attend a hybrid program, where some of your classwork is done online, and you attend lab classes one to two days per week.
-There are some additional flexibilities offered in hybrid programs than fully ground programs or a full-time apprenticeship.
+More flexibilities are offered in hybrid programs than fully ground or full-time apprenticeships.

-Think about this: An HVAC course takes around 720 hours to complete, while for an electrical certificate course, it’s 900.
+Think about this: An HVAC course takes around 720 hours to complete, while an electrical certificate course takes 900.
 That’s a comparatively small hour requirement compared to the average college degree.

 We understand that dedicating time to studying can be challenging for those with other commitments.
-You may want to consider hybrid programs, allowing students to benefit from a mixture of on-campus and off.
+You may consider hybrid programs, allowing students to benefit from a mixture of on-campus and off.

 6. Job Opportunities